Rokiis1/roadmap/test_activities/test_activities.md

     - **Software under test:** Refers to the specific version of the software that is being tested.
 Ensures that all testers are working with the same version of the software.

     - **Test environment:** Configuration management guarantees that the test environment is correctly and consistently set up for all testers.
-Includes hardware, software, network configurations
+Includes hardware, software, network configurations.

     - **Testware:** Refers to the artifacts generated during the testing process.
 Includes test cases, test scripts, and test data.